Pittsburgh: Sports

 Pittsburgh hosted the first professional football game and the first World Series.
-In 2009, Pittsburgh won the Sporting News title of "Best Sports City" in the United States and, in 2013, Sperling's Best Places "top 15 cities for baseball".
 College sports also have large followings with the University of Pittsburgh in football and sharing Division I basketball fans with Robert Morris and Duquesne.

 Pittsburgh has a long history with its major professional sports teams—the Steelers of the National Football League, the Penguins of the National Hockey League, and the Pirates of Major League Baseball—which all share the same team colors, the official city colors of black and gold.
-Pittsburgh is the only city in the United States where this practice of sharing team colors in solidarity takes place.
+Pittsburgh is the only city in the United States where this practice of sharing colors across all city teams takes place.
 The black-and-gold color scheme has since become widely associated with the city and personified in its famous Terrible Towel.

-The Pittsburgh Riverhounds are a professional soccer team who have been playing in Pittsburgh since they were established in 1999.
-They are a member of the USL Championship divison, a second tier league of US professional soccer and are in the league's Eastern Conference.
-The Riverhounds play their home matches at Highmark Stadium (Pennsylvania) a 5,000 seat soccer-specific stadium located in Pittsburgh's Station Square.
-In keeping with the uniformity of professional sports teams in Pittsburgh, the Riverhounds colors are black and gold.
+Further, the Pittsburgh Riverhounds professional soccer team of the USL Championship division wear black and gold colors.

-"Rails to Trails", has converted miles of former rail tracks to recreational trails, including a Pittsburgh-Washington D.C. bike/walking trail.
+The "Rails to Trails" program has converted miles of former rail tracks to recreational trails, including a Pittsburgh-Washington D.C. bike/walking trail.
 Several mountain biking trails are within the city and suburbs, Frick Park has biking trails and Hartwood Acres Park has many miles of single track trails.